The Most Dangerous Jobs: Work That Might Kill You, Maim You, or Make You Sick

 - The safest job sectors in America

-On average, job-related deaths, injuries, and illnesses in America have been decreasing over the past few decades.
+First, the good news: On average, job-related deaths, injuries, and illnesses in America have been decreasing over the past few decades.
 For instance, in 1970, about 38 American workers died each day while on the job (or shortly thereafter).
 But in 2014, that number was down to 13 deaths per day.
 And in 1972, there were 10.9 incidents of job-related injuries and illnesses for every 100 workers in the nation.
 By 2014, that number had dropped to just 3.3 incidents per 100 workers.1

-However, what statistics like those often don't account for are the long-term impacts of dangerous professions on worker health.
+What statistics like those above often don't account for are the long-term impacts of dangerous professions on worker health.
 It's possible to work for years in a high-risk career, leave it without ever having experienced any significant health problems, and develop a disease later on that can be linked back to your time in that job.
 In fact, some researchers have suggested that occupational injuries and diseases would be among the top five causes of death and illness in America if they were more accurately tracked and reported.2

 That said, the official numbers are still concerning.
 According to the Bureau of Labor Statistics (BLS), 4,821 civilian workers in the U.S. were killed in 2014 as a direct result of their employment.3 And the numbers rise significantly when you consider long-term occupational diseases.
 In fact, some government estimates have pegged the yearly number of deaths in America from occupational diseases at anywhere from 26,000 to 72,000.
 Work-related cancer could account for between 12,000 and 26,000 of those yearly deaths.
 And work-related heart disease could account for between 6,000 and 18,000 of them.4